rsherer/fastbal/2020_season_standings.md

 **NOTES**

 ```
-    -The machine learning model and optimization were completed in time for
+    - The machine learning model and optimization were completed in time for
     week three of the actual fantasy season.
 So week 1 of the ABC week is
     week 3 of the MLS Fantasy Soccer season.
     - For week 1 ABC League predictions, a Random Forest model was used.